oscarhealth/style-guides/python.rst

 - Because decorators evaluate at module load time, they should not rely on the existence of external resources which may not exist.
+  This is a special case of the general rule that modules should not have side-effects at import time.

 Threading/Concurrency
 ---------------------